keu/docs/astro/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## v1.3.4

+Release date: April 11, 2022

+### Additional Improvements

+- Improved the performance of `astrocloud dev start`
+- When you successfully push code to a Deployment via `astrocloud deploy`, the CLI now provides URLs for accessing the Deployment's Cloud UI and Airflow UI pages.

 ## v1.3.3

 Release date: March 31, 2022